clewisdavis/The-Joy-of-React/course-notes.md

 const [username, setUsername] = React.useState('');
 ```

-- Wiht this change, our input is being controlled by React state from the very first render, since we are always passing a defined value.
+- With this change, our input is being controlled by React state from the very first render, since we are always passing a defined value.
-- Even though empty strings are considered falsy they stil count.
+- Even though empty strings are considered falsy they still count.

 #### The onClick Parable